jeantessier/book-reviews/node_graphql_federation/README.md

 The gateway lives at `http://localhost:4000` like a normal Node app.

-When the gateway is running, you can update the Apollo Graph Manager.
-You will need an API key from the Apollo
+When the gateway is running, you can update your graph schema in Apollo Studio.
-[Graph Manager](https://engine.apollographql.com/).
+You will need the API key from
+[Apollo Studio](https://studio.apollographql.com/).
 Once you have obtained it, copy the `.env.template` file to `.env` and put your key in the placeholder.
+Use `apollo service:push` to read your local federated graph schema and upload it to Apollo Studio.

 ```bash
 (cd gateway; apollo service:push)